Encentivize/workpoints-api-docs/README.md

 Workpoints uses an OAuth 2.0 server for app integrations, called Neuron.

 Your app may access the following routes.
-Replace {{programName}} with the name of the program that you app is linked to.
+Replace :programName with the name of the program that you app is linked to.

 # Program